kngpvrk/BP1-SeismicWavePropagation/README.md

 ### Occuring Discrepancies
 The simulation revealed discrepancies between the theoretical and measured velocities, particularly for the S-waves.
 Furthermore, there is a significant discrepancy between the measured arrival times of the S-waves and those visually determined from the seismogram.
 These discrepancies primarily arise due to the limiting factors mentioned above and suggest that the method for identifying the S-wave-peak may be unsuitable for this kind of setup.
-Additionally, the oscillation observed in the seismogram is a result of using instantaneous displacement instead of an accumulating one.
+In addition to that, the synthetic seismogram reveals additional issues, including significant oscillations around the zero displacement and sudden anomalies at certain time steps.
+This is due to the use of instantaneous displacement instead of an accumulating one.

 A visual analysis of the synthetic seismogram is recommended for validating the measured values, as it can provide a more accurate determination of wave velocities and arrival times.